 Vendor risk management is an ongoing process—one that begins with due diligence before a contract is signed and continues with monitoring throughout the length of the relationship.
-This blog series on the Top 10 risks will help you more effectively address how third-party vendor risk throughout every department in your financial institution.
+This blog series on the Top 10 Risks will help you more effectively address third-party vendor risk throughout every department in your financial institution.

 #1 Cloud Risk

 Perhaps there’s no buzz word more confusing to bankers and credit union executives than the “cloud.”
 It evokes an ethereal image of data floating safely and serenely overhead, able to materialize on screen with the press of a button.

 But the cloud is a place on earth.
 Actually, many places on earth.

 The cloud is basically a bunch of data centers.
 Using the cloud is buying space on someone else’s infrastructure to store and/or process data which you can then access via the Internet.
 Sometimes these computers are used exclusively by one institution, known as a private cloud.
 Other times, several clients use a cloud, known as a shared cloud.